20 Things Both Cops and Citizens Should Know

 You SHOULD be worried when a cop pulls you over and attempts to speak with you.
 You simply never know what kind of cop you’re going to get.
 Are they going to be the kind of officer your kids will look up to or the kind of officer to rob you or take your life over nothing?

 A study conducted in 2016 showed that roughly three police officers are charged with a crime each day.
-In fact, the Police Crime Database provides information on 10,287 criminal arrest cases from the years 2005-2014 involving 8,495 individual nonfederal sworn law enforcement officers, each of whom were charged with one or more crimes.
+In fact, the Police Crime Database provides information on 10,287 criminal arrest cases from 2005-2014 involving 8,495 individual nonfederal sworn law enforcement officers, each of whom was charged with one or more crimes.
 The Washington Post reported that the most common crimes were simple assault, aggravated assault, and sex crimes.
 Sadly, cops are rarely prosecuted for unlawful use of force.

 12. Cops Have No Obligation to Protect